small-tech/site.js/README.md

 ```

 This command will automatically restart a running Site.js daemon if one exists.
 If you are running Site.js as a regular process, it will continue to run and you will run the newer version the next time you launch a regular Site.js process.

+__Note:__ There is a bug in the semantic version comparison in the original release (v12.9.5) that would prevent upgrades between minor versions (e.g., between 12.9.x and 12.10.x).
+This is fixed in v12.9.6.
+If you’re on v12.9.5 and you’re reading this after we’ve moved to 12.10.x and beyond, please reinstall Site.js to update.

 ## Uninstall